aws-samples/sample-101-containers-workshop/README.md

 # AWS 101 - Containers Workshop

-> **Workshop Content**: For the complete workshop instructions and guided tutorials, visit the [AWS 101 Containers Workshop](https://catalog.workshops.aws/aws102/en-US).
+> For the complete workshop instructions and guided tutorials, visit [AWS 101 Containers Workshop](https://catalog.workshops.aws/aws102/en-US).

 This repository contains the source code, infrastructure templates, and supporting resources for the AWS 101 Containers Workshop - a hands-on learning experience for containerizing applications on AWS.